-A version of this article was originally published in the third-quarter 2016 edition of Morningstar Prospects, which highlights promising managers that Morningstar Manager Research analysts currently do not cover but may cover in the future.
+A version of this article was originally published in the second-quarter 2017 edition of Morningstar Prospects, which highlights promising managers that Morningstar Manager Research analysts currently do not cover but may cover in the future.
 The full list and publication are available to subscribers of Morningstar Direct.

-Morningstar Prospects--a list of up-and-coming or under-the-radar investment strategies that Morningstar Manager Research thinks might be worthy of full coverage someday--added five new funds in the third quarter of 2016.
-Here's a look.
+Morningstar Prospects--a list of up-and-coming or under-the-radar investment strategies that Morningstar Manager Research thinks might be worthy of eventual full coverage--added six new strategies in the second quarter of 2017.
+Here's a look at five of them.

 Cheap Exposure to High-Yield Debt